kuehbiko/kuehbiko/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello, I'm Elizabeth, a data analyst with expertise in data analysis and reporting.
+I'm Elizabeth, a data analyst with expertise in data analysis and reporting.

+## :heart: What I Love To Do
-🌱 Querying data using SQL. \
+Query data using SQL. \
-🌱 Generate reports and perform ad-hoc data analysis in Jupyter Notebook. \
+Generate reports and perform ad-hoc data analysis in Jupyter Notebook. \
-🌱 Developing dashboards on Tableau. \
+Develop dashboards on Tableau. \
-🌱 Data analysis and reporting using Google Sheets and Excel.
+Data analysis and reporting with Google Sheets and Excel.

-**📚 Projects**
+## 📚 Projects
 Welcome to my GitHub! \
-View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills. \
-Or see what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).
+View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills, or see what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).

-**🛠️ Tools** \
+## 🛠️ Tools
 Language: SQL, Python \
 Database: Google BigQuery, PostgreSQL, MySQL \
 Visualization: Tableau, Power BI